Ale888elA/Pi-Hole-VPN-gateway/README.md

 </ul>
 You need to set the variables at the beginnig of the script according to your settings;<br>
 <ul>
-        <li>if your internet line has a static public IP address and the VPN UDP port is forwarded by router settings, set as ENDPOINT your **static public IP address**;</li>
+        <li>if your internet line has a static public IP address and the VPN UDP port is forwarded by router settings, set as ENDPOINT your static public IP address;</li>
-        <li>if your internet line has a dynamic public IP address but its NOT under CGNAT, your ISP allowed VPN UDP port forwarding if its under NAT2, the VPN UDP port is forwarded by router settings and you configured ddclient, you should set as ENDPOINT the **third level domain** you got from your DDNS service;</li>
+        <li>if your internet line has a dynamic public IP address but its NOT under CGNAT, your ISP allowed VPN UDP port forwarding if its under NAT2, the VPN UDP port is forwarded by router settings and you configured ddclient, you should set as ENDPOINT the third level domain you got from your DDNS service;</li>
-        <li>if you have configured a VPN on VPS that forwards traffic to the the RPI as its client, you should set as ENDPOINT the **VPS static public IP address or domain**;</li>
+        <li>if you have configured a VPN on VPS that forwards traffic to the the RPI as its client, you should set as ENDPOINT the VPS static public IP address or domain;</li>
-        <li>otherwise set as ENDPOINT the **RPI_static_IP**, it will work ONLY when clients are connected to LAN.</li>
+        <li>otherwise set as ENDPOINT the RPI_static_IP, it will work ONLY when clients are connected to LAN.</li>
 </ul>
 From the home directory of RPI (home/userID/) copy the following command and paste it in the terminal; it will download the <a href="https://github.com/Ale888elA/Pi-Hole-VPN-gateway/blob/main/scripts/wg_client_manager.sh" target="_blank">wg_client_manager.sh</a> script to your home directory: